 Location: Direction Island, Cocos Keeling Islands

-By the time the ferry arrived, I realized sweatpants and a sweatshirt was a very poor choice in clothing.
+By the time the ferry arrived, I had realized sweatpants and a sweatshirt was a very poor choice in clothing.
 Oh well.
-There were 14 of us going to Home Island, and it was abouta 30-minute venture.
+There were 14 of us going to Home Island, and it was about a 30-minute venture.
 We got to the island and scattered once we established the groups of the day.
 Claire Maco and I first went to the grocery store, only to remember we didnt want to have to carry anything all day long.
-We explored the different roads, only inhabited by 4 wheelers and ATVs passing us.
+We explored the different roads, only inhabited by four-wheelers and ATVs passing us.
 Finally, we came across the only restaurant on the island.
-Realizing they only took Aussie cash, we ran around in circles going into every store we could see and try to exchange some cash.
-When we reached the bank they said the closest ATM was on the next island over and that they didnt do cash exchange.
-When all seemed lost, the possibility that we can get cash back from the grocery store popped into our minds.
+Realizing they only took Aussie cash, we ran around in circles going into every store we could see and trying to exchange some cash.
+When we reached the bank, they said the closest ATM was on the next island over and that they didnt do cash exchange.
+When all seemed lost, the possibility that we can get cashback from the grocery store popped into our minds.
 We went back to the grocery store, got what we needed, and got cash as well.
 We returned to the restaurant only to find out that the rest of our group had literally eaten everything they had.
-We also found out they only had 2 things on their menu; chicken and fries or chicken and rice and curry.
+We also found out they only had two things on their menu; chicken and fries or chicken and rice and curry.
 Realizing how much time we had left, we set out to find the closest beach to relax.

 The Greek-themed dinner was delicious; lamb, veggies, rice, and feta cheese.
 Before our squeeze question, someone decided to pull out dessert early, and we all got to eat a half-baked brownie.
-Clearly, none of us cared it was still partially battered.
+Clearly, none of us cared.
+It was still partially battered.
 Everyone scattered around the boat after, which was kind of annoying because I had to round everyone up for the squeeze question.
-Let me tell you something, its worse than herding cattle (not that Ive ever done that either).
+Let me tell you something; its worse than herding cattle (not that Ive ever done that either).
 My squeeze question tonight was, If the person to your right was a mythical creature, what would they be and why?
-We got some really exotic answers ranging from the abominable snowman from Monsters Inc to Donkey from Shrek to a fairy like Tinker Bell.
+We got some really exotic answers ranging from the abominable snowman from Monsters Inc to Donkey from Shrek to a fairy such as Tinker Bell.
 I was labeled as a sphinx, which was completely out of the ordinary.
-We finished squeeze and cleanup and I am now waiting for our seamanship class to begin.
+We finished squeeze and clean up, and I am now waiting for our seamanship class to begin.

 I would like to wish everyone reading this a good day and lots of love from our side.
 Once again, please give our furry babies a big kiss for us today; my doggie withdrawals have personally gotten worse.
 We all miss you, and keep in mind we wont be getting service for a while.
 We leave for Mauritius in two days and begin roughly a 14-day passage.
 Wish us luck…it will definitely be testing our sanities.
 Or maybe just mine. 🙂